Language deprivation: Research

 The "critical period of learning" hypothesis states that a person must be exposed to language within a certain time period to acquire language effectively.
-The certain time period ranges from early childhood to end of puberty.
-Evidence has shown that learning language during critical period will provide native-like abilities in morphology, phonology, and syntax.
-Late learners that miss the critical period can still obtain basic syntactic abilities along with good use of vocabulary, but they will not achieve native-like abilities when it comes to grammar.
+Defenders of the hypothesis suggest that the time period ranges from early childhood to the end of puberty.
+Evidence has shown that those who learn language during the critical period will acquire native-like abilities in morphology, phonology, and syntax.
+Late learners who miss the critical period can still acquire basic syntactic abilities and vocabulary, but they will not achieve native-like grammatical abilities.

-Besides critical period, another period of learning is called sensitive period.
-Sensitive period is described as any specific time period where learning is still possible even after critical period of learning.
-It has several sensitive periods.
-Evidence has demonstrated that it can affect language development including morphology, phonology, and syntax.
-However, as long as the language is learned at an earlier age, the language acquisition will not be affected.
+It has been proposed that an additional period of learning, called the "sensitive period", follows the critical period.
+Evidence has demonstrated that during this period abilities relating to morphology, phonology, and syntax may still be developing.
+However, if disruption occurs during this period language acquisition may not be negatively affected, so long as the language has been learned at the earlier, "critical" phase.